kenmaready/funcster-api/README.md

 ├── manage.py *** sets up flask-migrate to run database migrations ├── models.py *** the models to be used to set up tables/schema in the database, along with some
-                  helpful methods to interact with those tables from the application ├── Profile *** utility file needed for deployment to heroku ├── README.md
+                  helpful methods to interact with those tables from the application ├── Procfile *** utility file needed for deployment to heroku ├── README.md
 ├── requirements.txt *** The dependencies we need to install with "pip install -r requirements.txt" ├── test_app.py *** a suite of test functions utilizing python unit_test; this also utilizes dotenv